arabidopsis/lektor-shortcodes/README.md

 Currently no argument checking is done so the template should be very defensive and have defaults for all the keyword arguments.

+Also only double quotes `"` are understood if you have space separated arguments.
+Keys *can't* have spaces.

 For example for the `shortcodes/youtube.html` you might have:

 ```html